-I analyse what I call uneven timings of child welfare interventions by drawing on postcolonial theory, queer theory and critical childhood studies.
+I analyse uneven timings of child welfare interventions by drawing on postcolonial theory, queer theory and critical childhood studies.
 The article critically discusses developmentalism, which links to theories of developmental psychology which are popular in child welfare policy and practice.
 Developmentalism is also linked to modernist and colonial linear temporal orders that, for instance, appear in narratives about “West and the rest”, or binaries between the developed versus those underdeveloped/developing, the progressive versus the backward, to name a few examples.

 Themes addressed in the article are the absences and limitations of “the social” in terms of perspectives on problems and (social) change – central themes for social work.
 The article discusses how ideas about change are deeply rooted in developmentalist, modernist and neoliberal frameworks and reproduce wider societal and intersecting inequalities.

 The article encourages educators, policymakers, and practitioners in fields that promote social perspectives and social change to take a closer look at how theoretical approaches and legacies within their field limit the scope of the social – including who embodies the position of a social agent, who does not, and how this creates multiple and intersecting inequalities.